 Not every product will require a buffer of safety stock – indeed it can be harmful to a business to hold so much inventory that they never run out.
 However this is a decision that must be made company by company, and the simplistic answer is that you should set a safety stock level for any product or component that you can’t afford to run out of.

-To work out your minimum stock level for each product, or SKU, you need to calculate the reorder point for each item.
+To manually set a minimum stock level for a product in Unleashed, you need to calculate the reorder point for each item.
 This is a level of stock that is calculated by factoring in both the safety stock level and the average quantity used between ordering stock and it arriving in the warehouse.
+Once this reorder point has been decided it can be set in Unleashed in the ‘min stock’ field for each product, with reordering then managed easily by running a key inventory report – the Reorder Report – as per this step-by-step video.